coderaman07/100-Days-of-Code/Readme.md

 Today I learnt about forms which includes controlled inputs and multiple inputs while the control of those forms will be with React.

+## Day 51

+Today I took a look back on the previous concepts I learnt in React JS while moved on with a small concept of useRef you have to assume it as a tag in your JSX forms which we learnt in the previous days.

 ## Contributing